gabrieloliveirapimentel/gabrieloliveirapimentel/README.md

 ## 💫 About Me 😄

 ### Hi there!
 I'm Gabriel 👋
--   🎓 Student in Control and Automation Engineering at the CEFET-MG, Brazil;
--   🎓 Master’s student in Electrical and Computer Engineering at the Polytechnic Institute of Bragança, Portugal;
+-   🎓 Master’s Electrical and Computer Engineering at the Polytechnic Institute of Bragança, Portugal;
+-   🎓 Control and Automation Engineering at the CEFET-MG, Brazil;
--   📫 Interest in the areas of Machine Learning, Data Science, Robotics, Automation solutions, and Mobile Development;
+-   📫 Interest in the areas of Web Development, Mobile Development, Machine Learning, Robotics, and Automation solutions;
--   🧑🏻‍💻 Open to work remotely or on-site.

 <p align="center"> <a href="https://github.com/gabrieloliveirapimentel"> <img alt="Gabriel's streak" src="https://github-readme-streak-stats.herokuapp.com/?user=gabrieloliveirapimentel&hide_border=true&theme=nord&stroke=00" width = "70%" /> </a> </p>